Last updated: April 2, 2026

 Are salon services taxable in Florida?

 Salon services — haircuts, color, nails, facials — are NOT taxable in Florida.
-However, retail product sales are taxable at 6% plus your county’s discretionary surtax.
-Additionally, booth/space rental fees are taxable at 2% plus county surtax.
-You must register with the Florida Department of Revenue to collect and remit tax on product sales and booth rentals.
+Retail product sales are taxable at 6% plus your county’s discretionary surtax.
+Booth/space rental fees are no longer taxable — Florida repealed its commercial rent tax effective October 1, 2025.
+You only need to register with the Florida Department of Revenue to collect and remit tax on retail product sales.

 How much does it cost to open a salon in Florida?